Wisconsin

 Saint Croix Lake

-Unfortunately, I only get to spend two days in wisconsin.
+Unfortunately, I only get to spend two days in Wisconsin.
 Sometime tomorrow, I will be passing into Michigan.
 Wisconsin has been a pleasant and enjoyable section of the trip.
 The population density is low, and so biking has been nice with few cars.
 The cars that did pass invariably pulled as far over as they could to give me safe passage.

 Leave a comment